DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 This file contains development notes specific to the continuous profiler.

-For a more practical view of getting started with development of `ddtrace`, see <DevelopmentGuide.md>.
+For a more practical view of getting started with development of `datadog`, see <DevelopmentGuide.md>.

 ## Profiling components high-level view